P-p-H-d/mlib/README.md

 Type representing an interface to such function object.
 There is only one method for such type (see below).
+It is a pointer to an hidded structure and can be assigned.

 ##### retcode\_type name\_call(name\_t interface, type\_of\_param1, type\_of\_param 2, ...)